julenmendieta/pipelines/README.md

 # PhD
-All the scripts mad during the PhD
+All the scripts writen during the PhD